-Possibly – this will likely go through Provincial Review as a potential request that comes from several districts.
-Depending on the speaker and topic, this will likely be reviewed under the idea that the speaker/topic may be of interest to multiple districts and so wewould look at sponsoring a speaker for not just the one district but for multiple districts through face-to-face, virtual, and archived Tier 1 activities.
-Instances of this support happened in the 2015-2016 school year when, for example, one district requested a presentation by Carolyn Musselwhite.
-The Provincial Centre video broadcast her presentation allowing for attendance and participation of teams from several districts around the province.
+Possibly – this would go through our Provincial Review as a potential request that comes from several districts.
+Depending on the speaker and topic, this would be reviewed under the assumption that the speaker/topic may be of interest to multiple districts so we could look at sponsoring a speaker for not just one district but for multiple districts through face-to-face, virtual and archived Tier 1 activities.
+This has been supported in past years with speakers such as Shelley Moore, Carolyn Musselwhite, and Faye Brownlie.
+If districts are interested in specific speakers, they should indicate this in the Tier 1 section of their District Request for Service.

-Will SET-BC provide release time for teachers / EAs to attend Tier 1 Pro D activities?
+Will SET-BC provide release time for teachers / EAs to attend Tier 1 Professional Learning activities?

 No – this is not supported.
-SET-BC does not have funding to support district release time for attendance at Pro D or training events.
+SET-BC does not have funding to support district release time for attendance at Professional Learning or training events.

-Will SET-BC provide travel and accommodation costs for district or school staff traveling to Tier 1 Pro D activities?
+Will SET-BC provide travel and accommodation costs for district or school staff traveling to Tier 1 Professional Learning activities?